 The reporting cycle is closed by preparing and publishing financial statements.
 The reported statements should be cross-checked for errors through auditing to make final adjustments before they are released to the public.
 The financial statements are discussed with the directors before publishing.
 The final report should undergo an auditor’s scrutiny before being released to the public.

 An auditor should read in between the lines to highlight any inconsistencies and outright errors in the report.
-The auditor checks whether the report conforms to the laid out accounting principles and whether it portrays a true financial state of the firm.
+The auditor checks whether the report conforms to the laid out accounting principles and whether it portrays the true financial state of the firm.
 If the auditor is satisfied with the report and gives an unqualified opinion, the report is released to investors, shareholders, and the general public through the mainstream media or the company’s own channels of communication.

 In order to help you become a world-class financial analyst and advance your career to your fullest potential, these additional resources will be very helpful: